leodutra/leodutra/README.md

 "I've encountered software bugs you developers wouldn't believe.
 Production servers on fire with cascading failures.
 I've watched data streams shimmer in the dark near the API Gateway.
-All those commits will be lost in time, like unmerged pull requests in the repository."
+All those commits will be lost in time, like unmerged pull requests in the FOSS rain."

 <!--
 **leodutra/leodutra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.